joshmainac/Stock-Price-Analysis/README.md

 # Stock-Price-Analysis
-This is a stock proce Analyser
+This is a stock price analyser.